 SHARPER KNIVES LAST LONGER

-Provided you take care of them, even the more inexpensive kitchen knives can offer durability for a number of years.
-You will often find that maintaining the upkeep of your knives and sharpening them a few times a year can provide several years of dependability and pleasure in using them.
-Getting your knives sharpened by a professional who is knowledgeable with a variety of types of kitchen knives with the expertise needed can aid you in maintaining and preserving quality kitchen knives, leading to a long life for your culinary blades.
+Provided you take care of them, even more inexpensive kitchen knives can offer durability for a number of years.
+Maintaining the upkeep of your knives and sharpening them a few times a year can provide years of dependability and pleasure in using them.

 SHARPER KNIVES ARE MORE ENJOYABLE

-As a knife company we are of course biased, but there really is nothing quite like the feeling of cooking with an ultra-sharp knife.
+There really is nothing quite like the feeling of cooking with an ultra-sharp knife.
 You work faster, cleaner and more efficiently; and the pride you feel in producing food to the best of your ability really cannot be bettered.
-Like all the best things in life, keeping your knives sharp does require some time and effort; but it really is worth it.
+Like all the best things in life, keeping your knives sharp may require some time and effort; but it really is worth it.